embolaweb3/design-by-bid-article/README.md

 The DesignByBid smart contract can be deployed on zkSync to benefit from lower fees and faster transactions.
 Here’s an outline of how you can deploy your smart contract on zkSync:

 1. **Compile the Smart Contract**: Ensure that your contract is compiled with no error.
-For easy compilation and deployment, you can check zksync documentations for various environments such as Foundry or Hardhat. zkSync uses Solidity, so no significant changes are necessary for basic contracts.
+For easy compilation and deployment, you can check zksync documentations for various environments such as [Hardhat](https://docs.zksync.io/build/tooling/hardhat/getting-started) or [Foundry](https://docs.zksync.io/build/tooling/foundry/overview). zkSync uses Solidity, so no significant changes are necessary for basic contracts.

-2. **Deploy on zkSync Testnet**: Deploy your contract on the zkSync sepolia testnet to verify that everything works as expected.
+3. **Deploy on zkSync Testnet**: Deploy your contract on the zkSync sepolia testnet to verify that everything works as expected.
 Depending on the environment you are using.w

 #### Benefits of zkSync Deployment